LinkedEarth/RLeapFROGS/slides/chapter5_02_intro_github.md

 <div><h1><img src="https://docs.github.com/assets/cb-60499/images/help/repository/https-url-clone-cli.png" alt="GitHub Logo" width=25% align="left"/></h1></div>

 Cloning a repository creates your own copy, <strong>independent</strong> of the original repo.
-This method is ideal creating your own project, using an existing repo as the starting point.
+This method is ideal for creating your own project, using an existing repo as the starting point.

 A few use cases: